The Complete Guide to eCommerce Subscriptions

 Step 1: Evaluate your market fit

 UnivDatos Market Insights estimates that the global subscription market will hit $2.6 trillion by 2028, up from $34.7 billion in 2020.
 With so much growth and competition, you should evaluate your product, niche, and value proposition to make sure your subscription business can compete.
+Knowing how to setup a subscription service against the competition is an important first step.

 While you can create a subscription experience for most types of products, items that are consumable and need replacing on a recurring basis are best.
 If you offer a service – like a gym membership – you must reward frequent use in some way.